CBIGR/Lysolecithin_vagus_nerve_stimulation/README.md

 This repository contains the scripts associated with https://doi.org/10.1016/j.brs.2024.04.012

 - limma_and_gsea.R: script for differential protein abundance analysis and gene set enrichment analysis
-- data_in_brief.R: script to create additional plots for the dataset publication in data in brief
+- Data_in_brief.R: script to create additional plots for the dataset publication in data in brief